 Cliff-Top Walk

-As I said earlier, I didn’t have the time or the weather on my side to do the 3-mile, 2-hour loop of the cliff-top walk.
+As I said earlier, I didn’t have the time or the weather to do the 3-mile, 2-hour loop of the cliff-top walk.

 Good sturdy walking shoes are essential.
 The walk can be muddy and steep in parts, perfect for the primitive British goats that love this terrain.